Better to have, and not need, than to need, and not have.Franz Kafka

 Extreme care must be taken in the language used within a Durable Power of Attorney.
 New York requires express statements, not typically included in a standard form, to enable the implementation of a Medicaid-planning or estate-planning strategy.

-The Law Office of Antony M. Eminowicz, Esq will help ensure that all potential issues are discussed that enable you to make an informed and educated decision.
+The Law Office of Antony M. Eminowicz, PLLC will help ensure that all potential issues are discussed that enable you to make an informed and educated decision.
 For further information on the Durable Power of Attorney please click here for a podcast presented by this firm.

 Health Care Proxy